Leader: Michael Anderson

 Caulfield First semester 2005 (Day)

-Contact Hours: 12 hours per week, including; 4 workshop hours and 8 independent study hours per week
+Contact Hours: 12 hours per week, including; 4 hours in lectures/tutorials and 8 independent study hours per week